2024-2025 YMCA Center for Youth Voice Community Advisory Board

 Dave Hutchinson, GOK Law Firm

-Eldon Kaul, Retired from MN Attorney General’s Office
+Eldon Kaul, Retired from the Minnesota Attorney General’s Office

 Stephanie Pinkalla*, The Nature Conservancy